lucasluc4/lucasluc4/README.md

 - Delivering value, and to bring together awesome and beautiful products along with a sustainable software structure

+### I've already worked with :coffee:

+- Java and Kotlin, with and without Spring
+- React and Redux
+- AngularJS
+- React Native using Expo

 ---

 <img src="https://github.com/lucasluc4/lucasluc4/blob/master/lucarmaia7.svg" height="150px" align="right" />